davidovitch/dada-blog/content/about.md

 inspired kitchen, are often marinated with open source dogma's, and are usually cooked on the left spectrum of the stove.

+Finally, please not that anything published in this blog solely represent my personal opinion.
+They are not necessary endorsed by my current employer or any other entity mentioned by name.